WinKeySim -The Windows Keyboard Simulator (freeware)

 more help

 WinKeySim is a freeware program for Windows 95 and later and Windows NT 4.0 and later.
 WinKeySim gives keyboard macro support for practically any Windows program that supports keyboard input.
-Generally speaking, if it can be done with the keyboard, it can be done with a WinKeySim macro.
-WinKeySim works by simulating keystrokes to your target Windows application.
-The target application believes that the user has manually typed in the keystrokes using the keyboard when, in fact, the keystrokes are being fed into the keyboard buffer by WinKeySim.
+Generally speaking, if it can be done with the keyboard,

-To use WinKeySim, you create a macro using a very simple scripting language which consists of the characters you wish WinKeySim to simulate for you and a few simple tags that WinKeySim recognizes as directives, such as the [!NNN] tag that tells WinKeySim to pause for NNN milliseconds to allow the target application to complete a task.
+WinKeySim to pause for NNN milliseconds to allow the target application to complete a task.
 Some examples are included on this page to give you an idea of what I mean.
 The online help file contains a tutorial to get you started creating your macros.
-You don't have to be a programmer to do this.
-Trust me, it is very simple.

-Your macros are always available to you via a popup context menu when you right click the mouse on the WinKeySim icon, which is placed in the System Tray next to the system clock usually located on the lower right hand corner of the screen in Windows.
-To use your macro, you select it from the popup context menu and then click on your target application window where you wish WinKeySim to simulate the keystrokes that you defined in your macro definition.
+Your macros are always available to you via a popup context menu when you right click the mouse on the WinKeySim icon, which is placed in the System Tray next to the system clock usually located on the lower right hand corner of the screen in

 It is projected that the most common use for WinKeySim will be for creating login scripts.
-For example, if your login requires that you enter your username, followed by the tab key, followed by your password, followed by the enter key, you can create a macro to help automate the process as follows:
+For example, if your login requires that you enter your username, followed by the tab key, followed by your password, followed by the enter key, you can

 (This assumes a username of "johnsmith" and a password of "js123456")

 This example is a very short and to the point message.
 You could get cuter and add a lot more verbiage, even using that friend's significant other, such as "feel free to bring whomever with you if you like".
-Your friends will all think you took the time to write each of them separately.
-What the heck, I won't tell them if you won't.
+Your friends will all think you took the time

 Obviously, birthday's only come once a year.
 Also, the above example is so short that the payoff isn't so great in terms of time savings.
-But, if this were a sales letter that you routinely send out to prospective customers, being able to personalize each letter with the client's first name could be potentially quite lucrative.
+But, if this were a sales letter that you routinely send out to prospective customers, being able to personalize

 Another potential use might be your own address.
 Instead of typing out your mailing address each time you write a letter in MS Word, for example, you could have WinKeySim type it out for you at the click of the mouse!
-You can also use WinKeySim to create shortcuts to programs using the Start button's Run command.
-For example, a shortcut to the Windows calculator program would be
+You can also use WinKeySim

 You would use this shortcut by clicking the "Start" button after choosing this macro from the popup context menu.
 The "r" brings up the "Run" dialog box.
 The "calc" is entered into the command box.
-The "[enter]" simulates the enter key, which executes the command to bring up the calculator program.
+The "[enter]" simulates the enter key, which

 WinKeySim also works as a pretty good browser bookmark list.
 Here is an example macro for setting up a URL shortcut:

 Thank you for your interest in WinKeySim.
-Please take this time to visit some of my other websites:
+Please take this time to visit some of my other

 Mark's Adding Machine (freeware)